|

 Room 5 - Navigation Room

-This room contains barometers, sextants, and instruments for accurately marking the course on a chart.
+This room contains barometers, sextants, and various other instruments used for accurately marking on a chart and navigating a course.
 A sextant was used for measuring latitude and bearings from landmarks.
 The chart more clearly shows the navigation channel and the lead past Hebe Reef into the Tamar River.
 The lead is marked by the leading lights, the two white towers near Ainslie hospital.
-When these towers were lined up, the ship was in the channel into the river.
+When these towers were lined up, the ship was in the channel leading into the river.

 Much of the equipment in this room came from the Ponrabbel II, a dredge that operated in the Tamar River from the 1920s until the 1960s.
-The Launceston Marine Board was determined that ships should berth close to the city centre.
+The Launceston Marine Board was determined that as many ships as possible should berth at wharves close to the city centre.
 Attempts to move the port further downstream were stoutly resisted.
 The Ponrabbel II was used to dredge the channel.
-The model shows how it operated.

 There is also a good picture of the Loongana, launched in 1904.
 It was the first of the fast ferries across Bass Strait.
 Until the advent of the roll-on-roll-off car ferries in 1959, passenger ships across Bass Strait left from Launceston.
-The wharf was at the bottom of Charles Street.
+The port even tried to have the ship berth at the bottom of Charles Street.
+That is how determined they wereto keep the wharves close to the city.
 When the tide was out, the Loongana had to sail early and anchor at Rosevears, and a tender transferred passengers arriving close to the scheduled sailing time to the Loongana.
 Eventually Kings Wharf was built to overcome the problem.

 Room 7 - Shipwrecks Room